Skip to main content

 }

-Also, consider the following - finding a particular element in the people's collection using my "old method" looked like the following:
+Finding a particular element in the people collection using my old method looked like this:

 for (var key in people) {